-Celtic Fairyland, a Michelin Chef, and the Women of Galicia (Day 5: Caldas de Reis to Padron)
+Michelin Chef and the Women of Galicia (Day 5: Caldas de Reis to Padron)

 5 Takeaways from our last 2 Days on the Portuguese Camino (Redondela to Pontevedra, Spain; Pontevedra to Caldas de Reis)